ashqarfa/transactionProcessor/README.md

 # Transactions Processor

 ### Summary
-Suppose you are part of a scrum team developing a component _Transaction Processor_ that process financial transactions, the component shall check if the transactions loaded are balanced or not; the balanced transactions means that sum of
+Suppose you are part of a scrum team developing a component _Transaction Processor_ that process financial transactions.
-Credit transactins must equals the sum of Debit transactions.

-The _Transaction Processor_ allows users to import financial transactions (each transaction is either of type debit or credit), also it shall handle transactions in different formats; namely CSV (comma-separated values) and XML.
+The _Transaction Processor_ allows users to import financial transactions (each transaction is either of type debit or credit), it shall handle transactions in different formats; namely CSV (comma-separated values) and XML.
 Once the transactions are imported, the system can validate them and reports back any violation; _Violation_ is defined in case that file contains an invalid transaction record e.g. Invalid transaction type, missing amount...etc.
+The component can also check if the loaded transactions are balanced or not; the balanced transactions means that sum of Credit transactins must equals the sum of Debit transactions.

 ### Implementation Details